ouspg/CryptoCourse/Week1Exercises/README.md

 **Task 2.2** Where is the text from?
 Who wrote it?
 If you find the source, read the whole text/article/newsitem/book...

 > Show your work (code and reasoning; how did you decrypt this?) and answer the questions.
 You should not use existing tools which can solve this quite quickly.
-However, if you did, mention these tools, the commands you used **and** make step-by-step report **why Vigenere cipher was decryptable**.
+However, if you did, mention these tools, the commands you used **and** make a step-by-step report **why Vigenere cipher was decryptable**.

 ## Task 3: Generating randomness